AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 >
 >After onboarding, storefront data begins to flow to the Experience Platform edge.
 Back office data takes about 5 minutes after onboarding for the data to appear at the edge.
 Subsequent updates are visible at the edge based on the cron schedule.

-## Verify that event data appears in Experience Platform edge
+## Confirm that event data is collected

-To begin, confirm data is being collected from your Commerce store.
-Use the [Adobe Experience Platform debugger](https://experienceleague.adobe.com/docs/experience-platform/debugger/home.html) to examine your Commerce site.
-After you confirm data is being collected, you can verify that your storefront and back office event data appears at the edge by runniung a query that returns data from the [dataset you created](overview.md#prerequisites).
+To confirm that data is being collected from your Commerce store, use the [Adobe Experience Platform debugger](https://experienceleague.adobe.com/docs/experience-platform/debugger/home.html) to examine your Commerce site.
+After you confirm that data is being collected, you can verify that your storefront and back office event data appears at the edge by runniung a query that returns data from the [dataset you created](overview.md#prerequisites).

 1. Select **Queries** in the left navigation of Experience Platform and click [!UICONTROL Create Query].

     ![Query Editor](assets/query-editor.png)

-1. When the Query Editor appears, enter a query that selects data from the dataset.
+1. When the Query Editor opens, enter a query that selects data from the dataset.

     ![Create query](assets/create-query.png)